ShafeekSaleem/RobotLocalization/README.md

 At each step **t**, main_vo.py estimates the current camera pose **C_t** with respect to the previous one **C_t**.
 For this, The inter-frame pose estimation returns **R_{k-1,k},t_{k-1,k}** with **||t_{k-1,k}||=1**.
 With this very basic approach, a ground truth is used in order to recover a correct inter-frame scale **s** and estimate a valid trajectory by composing **C_k = C_{k-1} * [R_{k-1,k}, s t_{k-1,k}]**.
 This script is a first start to understand the basics of inter-frame feature tracking and camera pose estimation.

+## Error refinement
+At each frame, initial pose will be set to the estimation from motion odometry.
+Then, visual odometry estimation will be calculated and the error between these two estimations will be measured.
+Then the error will be added to the initial estimation scaled by the alpha parameter.
+The alpha parameter decides how much of the information from visual odometry will be added to the initial estimation.

 ## feature_orb2D.py:
 Given an image, detects features and returns the detected key points and respective descriptors.